 When Avril Lavigne released the video for the hyper-kawaii trainwreck of a track “Hello Kitty” two years ago, fans were confused.
 Aside from the claims of cultural appropriation—Billboard were just one of many publications to assert that the track squeezed “Gwen Stefani's Japan fetishization into an even more unseemly package”—the track introduced a markedly different Lavigne to the character her fans had come to know.
-Where were the fingerless gloves?
-The scarlet streaks in her hair?
+Where were the scarlet streaks in her hair?
 What happened to the “SK8R Boi”?
+Was that dubstep?

 It seems now, dear readers, we may have the answer.
 The Avril Lavigne behind the abhorrent slumber-party hit “Hello Kitty” is not the same Avril Lavigne behind “SK8R Boi,” “Complicated,” or even “Mobile”—a single released only in Australia and New Zealand and part of the soundtrack to the equally dire hollywood blockbuster Wimbledon.
 Because, dear readers, the Avril Lavigne behind “SK8R Boi” is dead and was replaced with an actress shortly after the release of her seminal debut album Let Go.

 I know it’s a lot to take on board.
 Really, I do.
 But that’s the theory that’s been posited by an Avril Lavigne fansite based out in Brazil and it’s important we pay attention.
 Like all good conspiracy theories—Tupac is living on a secluded island; cats are descendants from extraterrestrials; yoga is a form of satanic worship—the Avril Lavigne theory yields an impressive amount of information that, if true, will change the fabric and understanding of the world we live in.

 So prepare yourself, dear readers, as we take a look at the facts as presented by the Brazilian fansite.